 Before you dive into content creation, you need to make sure:

 - You understand your audience

 - You know what your competitors have already said about your chosen topic

 Step 1: Make sure that your website supports gated content

 If you don’t have capability in any of these areas, start there before going further.
-Talk to us to get some help if you’re not sure where to start.
+Talk to us for help if you’re not sure where to start.

 Step 2: Understand your personas

-If you’ve worked in your industry for a while, odds are you already know your audience, including their fears, habits, and goals.
+If you’ve worked in your industry for a while, odds are you already know your audience, including their problems, habits, and goals.

 However, if you’re not sure who you are writing for, or need a tool to organize your thoughts, identify the buyer persona you would like to target with premium content before you choose the topic.

 A buyer persona is a fictional representation of your ideal customer.
 Many businesses have more than one.
 For example, a law firm that practices both criminal law and family law may have different personas for each specialty.